tikv/rfcs/text/2018-10-25-tikv-client-rust.md

 - Snapshot

     A Snapshot is the state of a Client at a particular point of time, which provides some readonly methods.
-The multiple times read from a same Snapshot is guaranteed consistent.
+The multiple reads of the same Snapshot is guaranteed consistent.

 - Transaction